SaveTo Wishlist for WooCommerce

 This is almost always due to caching.
 If you use a plugin like WP Rocket, LiteSpeed Cache, or a CDN like Cloudflare, make sure to Clear/Purge Cache after saving your styles.
 You can also refer to the official WooCommerce guide on caching.

 The plugin uses your theme’s inherited font family by default.
-These settings allow you to change the size and color.
+These settings let you change the size and color.
 If the font family itself looks wrong, ensure your theme’s global CSS is loading correctly.

 Check if your phone has “Dark Mode” enabled, as some browsers try to invert colors automatically.
-Our style settings provide a hard-coded CSS variable that should override most browser defaults.
+The colors you set in the style settings are designed to override most of these automatic browser adjustments.

 ➤ Do I need to know CSS to change these colors?